Employees are normally retained in a CVA. However it is likely that restructuring will be required which could mean some redundancies.

 Company Debt Expert James Falla talks about the affect of a CVA on the company's employees.
 For more company debt advice visit www.companydebtadvice.net

-Are Employees automatically at risk with a CVA?
+Are Employees jobs ate at risk in a CVA?

-A Company Voluntary Arrangement allows a company to continue trading by restructuring its debts.
+A CVA (Company Voluntary Arrangement) allows a company to continue trading by restructuring its debts.
 The company is not closed and will normally need to retain employees so that its business can be maintained.

 Having said that changes in the way the company is run and cost savings will often be required.
 As a result some departments may have to downsize and parts of the business could even face closure.
 This will normally result in job losses.